userhas404d/cloudflare-ddns/README.md

 Allows the user to specify a list of subdomains that will be dynamically updated and/or created against an existing Cloudflare zone.

-Cloudflare domain proxying is enabled by default and is not currently configurable.
+Cloudflare domain proxying is configuable via an exclusion list.

 IPv6 addresses _should_ be supported but I have not tested this feature.